Term 4 Week 6 2024 Newsletter

 OSHC Director

 Looking for something new?
 Everyone is welcome at DSG - no prior dance or calisthenics experience required!
-Plus we're offering 2 FREE lessons to kickstart your journey with us🤩.
+Plus we are offering 2 FREE lessons to kickstart your journey with us.

 Message us today on 0419 268 322 or email: delsantesecretary@gmail.com to get started.